awesomephant/blog/posts/monolith.md

 In this view, the monolith is less of a sculpture and more of a *prop* in an elaborate outdoor set.
 The wildlife officials and hikers become unwitting extras.

-{% include fig.liquid, src: "/assets/monolith/toppled.PNG", caption: "The Monolith toppled", alt: "The Utah monolith is toppled in a blurry cellphone photo", source: "Michael James Newlands / [The New York Times](https://www.nytimes.com/2020/12/01/arts/design/utah-monolith-removed-instagram.html)", class: "small" %}
+{% include "fig.liquid", src: "/assets/monolith/toppled.PNG", caption: "The Monolith toppled", alt: "The Utah monolith is toppled in a blurry cellphone photo", source: "Michael James Newlands / [The New York Times](https://www.nytimes.com/2020/12/01/arts/design/utah-monolith-removed-instagram.html)", class: "small" %}

 In fact, the cellphone images of the toppled Monolith show that it was built exactly like the prototypical Hollywood prop: not of solid metal, but thin sheets of aluminium mounted to a hidden plywood frame [^8].